 A great place to start in seeing how aligned your current business actions are with your goals is doing an audit.
 Beyond looking at financial spreadsheets and profit margins, measuring your current operations against the core priorities, values and goals you have is a must.
 You can download a free guide on how to conduct one here:

 I live in Melbourne, Australia, but I’m from the States (Washingtonian through and through).
-I’m a cat-mom, wifey, and in love with a good workflow (it gives me that warm, fuzzy, Christmastime feeling).
-My goal is to help creative-minded female service providers stop having to choose between creativity and productivity to build a successful, sustainable business.
+I’m a cat-mom, wifey, and in love with a good workflow; it gives me that warm, fuzzy, Christmastime feeling.
+My goal is to help hard-working service providers stop having to choose between creativity and productivity to build a successful, sustainable business.